-Echo clocks are provided on the DDR II to simplify data capture on high speed systems.
-Two echo clocks are generated by the DDR II.
+Echo clocks are provided on the QDR-II to simplify data capture on high speed systems.
+Two echo clocks are generated by the QDR-II.
 CQ is referenced with respect to C and CQ is referenced with respect to \overline{C} .
-These are free running clocks and are synchronized to the output clock of the DDR II.
-In the single clock mode, CQ is generated with respect to \overline{K} .
-The timing for the echo clocks is shown in Switching Characteristics on page 20.
+These are free-running clocks and are synchronized to the output clock ($\overline{C/C}$) of the QDR-II.
+In single clock mode, CQ is generated with respect to K and CQ is generated with respect to \overline{K} .
+The timing for the echo clocks is shown in the Switching Characteristics on page 22.

-These chips use a Delay Lock Loop (DLL) that is designed to function between 120 MHz and the specified maximum clock frequency.
+These chips utilize a Delay Lock Loop (DLL) that is designed to function between 120 MHz and the specified maximum clock frequency.
 During power up, when the DOFF is tied HIGH, the DLL is locked after 1024 cycles of stable clock.
-The DLL is also reset by slowing or stopping the input clocks K and K for a minimum of 30 ns.
-However, it is not necessary to reset the DLL to lock it to the desired frequency.
+The DLL is also reset by slowing or stopping the input clock K and K for a minimum of 30 ns.
+However, it is not necessary to reset the DLL to lock to the desired frequency.
 The DLL automatically locks 1024 clock cycles after a stable clock is presented.
 Disable the DLL by applying ground to the DOFF pin.
-When the DLL is turned off, the device behaves in DDR I mode (with one cycle latency and a longer access time).
-For information refer to the application note AN5062 'DLL Considerations in QDRII/DDRII/QDRII+/DDRII+'.
+When the DLL is turned off, the device behaves in QDR-I mode (with one cycle latency and a longer access time).
+For information refer to the application note DLL Considerations in QDRII/DDRII.